 The principle of Trusts is steeped in history.
 For centuries, people would assign their assets and servants to a trusted person – a trustee – before going off to war.
 The trustee had full control over the assets until the other person returned.

-In recognition of the vital role trusts play in modern financial planning, we have offer a range of solutions to suit your family’s objectives.
+In recognition of the vital role trusts play in modern financial planning, as a Partner Practice of St. James’s Place Wealth Management, we can provide access to a range of solutions to suit your family’s objectives.